Bentley Bentayga review - MPG, CO2 and running costs

-Most buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the diesel comes in
+Most buyers won't be too bothered by 17mpg, but fuel range is an issue - that's where the hybrid comes in

 If you’re already considering forking out £161,375 on an SUV, it’s unlikely you’ll be put off by the Bentayga’s high running costs.
 The hefty 2,440kg kerbweight and mammoth 6.0-litre engine result in hefty 296g/km CO2 emissions, placing the car in the top tax bracket – which is just what buyers will expect.

 If money is a concern – or, more likely, you reckon you may get annoyed by making regular visits to the filling station, then the Hybrid model is the best choice.
-Official combined figures are not available at present, but we expect the powertrain will make the most of its electrification to increase range.
+Bentley claim a combined a fuel economy figure of 80.7mpg, with an all-electric range of up to 24.2 miles.

 On test, our Bentayga W12 managed only 17.5mpg.
 That’s not much worse than the 21.6mpg Bentley itself claims for economy on the combined test cycle, but most owners will accept that.